 Instead of a list of facts, you get a map of the territory.
 It makes abstract concepts feel concrete.

 I remember trying to cram for a Philosophy 101 final.
 The stack of notes was thicker than the textbook.
 I spent an entire afternoon in the library, not reading, but drawing.
 I put "Plato" in a giant circle in the middle of a poster board I’d bought at 4:17 PM from the campus store.
 From there, thick branches for "Theory of Forms," "The Republic," and "Allegory of the Cave."
 Smaller branches sprouted off with key arguments and counter-arguments.
 By the end, I had this sprawling, color-coded web.
-I didn't just know the material; I saw it.
+I didn't just the material; I it.

 Studying isn't just reviewing what the professor said.
 It's about translating it into different forms.